Sutter Health

 Our priority is to provide our members with access to the care they need through a robust network of hospitals and providers

 We understand that network changes can be difficult.
-That is why we are notifying our members in advance of the Medicare Annual Enrollment Period (AEP) to inform them Sutter Health will be out of network for members enrolled in UnitedHealthcare Individual Medicare Advantage HMO plans, effective Jan.
+That is why we notified our members in advance of the Medicare Annual Enrollment Period (AEP) to inform them Sutter Health’s physicians will be out of network for members enrolled in UnitedHealthcare Individual Medicare Advantage HMO plans, effective Jan.
 1, 2026.

 Impacted members located in the following counties will be assigned to a new in-network physician and medical group in their area, effective Jan.
 1, 2026: